Exploring Anisotropic flow via the Boltzmann Transport Equation Employing the Tsallis Blast Wave Description at LHC energies: Introduction

-Boltzmann-Gibbs blast- wave (BGBW) model~\cite{Tripathy:2019blo,Chen:2020zuw, Song:2019sez} has long served as a fundamental pillar in this field.
+Boltzmann-Gibbs blast- wave (BGBW) model~\cite{Chen:2020zuw, Song:2019sez} has long served as a fundamental pillar in this field.
 The BGBW model, a stalwart in this domain, postulates a critical assumption: the system reaches a local thermal equilibrium at a specific moment in time before embarking on a hydrodynamic evolution~\cite{Che:2020fbz}.
 It has successfully described observables such as transverse momentum distributions of identified particles, offering valuable insights into the transverse expansion and the temperature at the moment when hadrons decouple from the system.
+In references~\cite{Jaiswal:2015saa,Yang:2016rnw}, the viscous blast-wave model is used to study the transverse momentum spectra and azimuthal anisotropies of various particles measured in heavy-ion collision experiments.
+In a recent work~\cite{Moriggi:2023ahi}, the origin of azimuthal asymmetry in nuclear collisions is explored by employing a model that considers both the particles generated in the initial high-energy collisions and the collective effects characterized by an expansion similar to a Blast-Wave.
 However, the BGBW model faces a significant challenge, the inherent fluctuations in initial conditions~\cite{Socolowski:2004hw}, which fluctuate unpredictably from one collision event to another.
 These fluctuations can profoundly influence particle spectra, particularly in the low and intermediate transverse momentum ($p_T$) range.
 To account for the influence of fluctuations, the authors~\cite{Tang:2008ud} opted to replace the Boltzmann distribution with the Tsallis distribution~\cite{Tsallis:1987eu} for modelling the particle emission source, thereby adapting the statistical framework to better accommodate fluctuation-related phenomena.
 This fundamental shift has given rise to the Tsallis blast-wave (TBW) model, uniquely equipped to explore particle spectra in details.
 TBW model has been employed to scrutinize the spectra of a variety of particles, encompassing $\pi^{\pm}$, $k^{\pm}$, $p(\bar{p})$, $\phi$, $\Lambda(\bar\Lambda)$, and $\Xi^-(\Xi^+)$ for Au-Au collisions at $\sqrt{s_{NN}}$ = 200 GeV~\cite{Tang:2008ud}.
 In ref.~\cite{Shao:2009mu}, TBW was undertaken to encompass the spectra of both strange and non-strange hadrons.
 The results revealed a notable distinction in the central collisions, where strange hadrons exhibited smaller non-extensive parameter and average transverse flow velocity values alongside higher temperatures compared to the non-strange hadrons.
 This observation implies a potential earlier decoupling of strange hadrons relative to non-strange ones.
 In ref.~\cite{Che:2020fbz}, the authors delved into the particle spectra of Pb-Pb, Xe-Xe, and p-Pb collisions at energies of 2.76 TeV (for Pb-Pb), 5.02 TeV (for Pb-Pb and p-Pb) and 5.44 TeV (for Xe-Xe) using the TBW model, incorporating both linear and constant velocity profiles.
 Generally, the model successfully captures the spectra upto $p_T$ = 3 GeV.
 Notably, they observed that as collisions transition from central to peripheral, average transverse flow velocity decreases, whereas temperature and non-extensive parameter exhibit the opposite trend.
 This suggests that in more central collisions, the system experiences a more rapid expansion and maintains a lower degree of off-equilibrium behaviour.
-In ref.~\cite{che2021identified}, TBW is used to analyse the $p_T$- spectra of identified particles at $\sqrt{s_{NN}}$ = 2.76 TeV and 5.02 TeV for Pb- Pb collisions, $\sqrt{s_{NN}}$ = 5.02 TeV for p-Pb collisions as well as for Xe- Xe collisions at $\sqrt{s_{NN}}$ = 5.44 TeV.
+In ref.~\cite{Che:2020fbz}, TBW is used to analyse the $p_T$- spectra of identified particles at $\sqrt{s_{NN}}$ = 2.76 TeV and 5.02 TeV for Pb- Pb collisions, $\sqrt{s_{NN}}$ = 5.02 TeV for p-Pb collisions as well as for Xe- Xe collisions at $\sqrt{s_{NN}}$ = 5.44 TeV.
 They successfully describe the experimental data upto $p_T$ = 3 GeV with a very good $\chi^2/ndf$.